 Finally, as we made our way back along the Steveston rock wall, we got a long look at the colonies of Habour Seals, California Sea Lions and Steller’s Sea Lions.
 Who knew there were so many different species, sizes, and colours of sea lion!?

 I loved that last one – so adorable!

-We soon docked after a great day out.
-If you’re after a day trip with a difference – particularly for anyone new to Vancouver – it’s a great opportunity that I’d highly recommend!
+We soon docked after a great day of whale watching near Vancouver.
+If you’re after a day trip with a difference – particularly for anyone new to British Columbia – it’s a great opportunity that I’d highly recommend!